 Include resumes for all key corporate, administrative, and supervisory personnel who will be involved in providing the services sought by this RFP.
 The resumes should include: name, education, years of experience, and employment history, particularly as it relates to the scope of services specified herein.
 Resumes shall not include social security numbers.

-3.2.5.3 Information About Project Manager and Key Project Personnel.
+3.2.5.3 Information About Account Manager and Key Project Personnel.

-Include names and credentials for the project manager and any additional key project personnel who will be involved in providing services sought by this RFP.
-Include resumes for these personnel.
+Include names and credentials for the account manager and any additional key project personnel who will be involved in providing services sought by this RFP.
+Include resumes for these personnel, or representative resumes for those key personnel that have not yet been hired.
 The resumes shall include: name, education, and years of experience and employment history, particularly as it relates to the scope of services specified herein.
 Resumes shall also include the percentage of time the person would be specifically dedicated to this project on a monthly basis, if the Bidder is selected as the successful Bidder.
 Resumes should not include social security numbers.

-Include the project manager’s experience managing subcontractor staff if the Bidder proposes to use subcontractors.
+Include the account manager’s experience managing subcontractor staff if the Bidder proposes to use subcontractors.

 3.2.5.4 Disclosures.